endless-sky/endless-sky/readme-developer.md

 From there, restart your command line if you had one open, and simply `cd` to your Endless Sky directory, then type `mingw32-make.exe -f .winmake`. (`make`'s standard `-j N` flag is supported, to increase the number of active parallel build tasks to N.)

-Before the game will run the first time, however, you will need to skip down to the instructions at **Running the game** below.
+**IMPORTANT: ** Before the game will run the first time, you will need to skip down to the instructions at **Running the game** below.

 ### Building with Code::Blocks